CHN4004 : China and its Peripheries: Repression, (In)stability and Conflict in the 21st Century

 Pre-reading, in the form of short, online blog pieces written by China scholars and experts, and/or viewing of short podcasts and videos, stimulate students’ initial interest in each lecture topic.

-Online lecture materials (Powerpoints) then introduce students to competing discourses of nation in Republican, Maoist and contemporary China; to relative (majority-minority) configurations of Han and minority ethnic identities in official and popular discourses; and to the origins, constructions and expressions of alternative, peripheral identity movements in Xinjiang, Tibet, Taiwan, and Hong Kong, and related centre-periphery conflicts.
-Students take an initial look at the PPT ahead of class, and then meet in person with the Lecturer to discuss what they have learned, and take part in Q and A.
+Lectures (with Powerpoints) introduce students to competing discourses of nation in Republican, Maoist and contemporary China; to relative (majority-minority) configurations of Han and minority ethnic identities in official and popular discourses; and to the origins, constructions and expressions of alternative, peripheral identity movements in Xinjiang, Tibet, Taiwan, and Hong Kong, and related centre-periphery conflicts.

-An in-person Essay planning workshop is designed to counsel students on how to research material, analyse sources critically, and plan, structure and present their arguments.
+An in-person Essay planning workshop counsels students on how to research material, critically analyse sources, and plan, structure and present their arguments.

-Small-group, in-person seminars, held on campus, encourage students to further explore the lecture themes through research, reading and discourse analysis, focused on carefully selected texts and audiovisual media (images and videos) related to the 11 lecture topics.
+The first small-group, in-person seminar encourages students to further explore the lecture themes through research, reading and discourse analysis, focused on selected texts and audiovisual media (images and videos) related to the 11 lecture topics.
 Research and reading can be conducted independently or in small groups with student peers, in order to foster both individual initiative and teamwork.

 Reading Lists